I love "South Park."

-So, too, were the swings "South Park" took at Jenner in the following week's episode for her allegedly culpable role in a February car crash that resulted in a fatality.
-It happened, and it's pretty damn troubling, so it was fair.
+So, too, were the swings "South Park" took at Jenner in the following week's episode for her alleged role in a February car crash that resulted in a fatality.
+It happened, and that's pretty damn troubling, so it was fair.

 What wasn't fair, however, was how Jenner looked.

 Demeaning?
-Yes.
+Certainly.
 Transphobic?
-Certainly.
+Probably.
 But "South Park" has been both those and many more shades of offensive before.
 What makes Jenner's image so freshly mean, though, is the appearance of truth in it despite having absolutely none.

 And so, in that middle ground, we have a lazy, unfunny sight gag with no other apparent goal than to suggest that Caitlyn Jenner really looks like a monster.

 Even that might be ignorable most of the time.
 Again, it is "South Park."
-But the show's depiction of Jenner goes from a minor swipe to a cheap, downward jab when you consider its impact on the people to whom her, yes, bravery means the most.
+But the show's depiction of Jenner goes from a minor swipe to a downward sucker punch when you consider its impact on the people to whom her, yes, bravery means the most.

-After she appeared in Vanity Fair this summer, an important point was raised by the same social justice advocates "South Park" just skewered: That Jenner's transition set an unrealistic standard for less wealthy transgender people.
+After she appeared in Vanity Fair this summer, an important point was raised by the same social justice advocates "South Park" just skewered: That Jenner's transition set an unrealistic standard for transgender people who are less wealthy, or otherwise less capable.
 It was that seamless.

 Now, because Parker and Stone went so cruelly far out of their way to draw those seams, transgender people have been reminded of an ugly truth about the way some people will continue to see them.